 The fee for the materials for the Sacrament of Confirmation is \$150.
-This includes a fee of \$70 for workshop and materials, curriculum, certificate, reception and other incidental expenses, and a fee of \$80 that pays for a day retreat at the North Campus.
+This includes a fee of \$70 for workshop and materials, curriculum, certificate, reception and other incidental expenses, and a fee of \$80 that pays for a day retreat at the North Campus or other local location.